Frequently Asked Questions

 set rItem = Nothing

-The following sample scripts create a new message in the sent state in the Inbox.
+This sample creates a new message in the sent state in the Inbox:

 Session.MAPIOBJECT = Application.Session.MAPIOBJECT